victoryuchenna/AWS-EC2-Chaos-Engineering/08_s3_failure.md

 *  Note that due to browser caching you may still see the image on refreshing the site.
 On most systems Shift-F5 does a clean refresh with no cache

 How would you diagnose if this is a larger problem than permissions?

+---

+That concludes all of the labs for this workshop.
+Now its time to [cleanup the provisioned resources...](09_cleanup.md)